Einstellung effect: Gender

 In Luchins and Luchins' original experiment with 483 children, they found that boys demonstrated less of an Einstellung effect than girls.
 The experimental difference was only significant for the group that was instructed to write "Don't be blind" on their papers after the sixth problem (the DBB group).
 "Don't be blind" was meant as a reminder to pay attention and guard against rigidity for the sixth problem.
 However, this message was interpreted in many different ways including thinking of the message as just some more words to remember.
 The alternative interpretations occurred more frequently in girls and increased with IQ score within the female group.
 This difference in interpretation of "don't be blind" may account for the fact that the male DBB group showed more direct solutions than their female counterparts.

 To determine sex differences in adults, Luchins gave college students the maze Einstellung test.
-The female group showed slightly more (although not statistically significant) Einstellung effects than the male group.
+The results were inconclusive.
 Other studies have provided conflicting data about the sex differences in the Einstellung effect.

 Intelligence

 Luchins and Luchins looked at the relationship between the intelligence quotient (IQ) and the Einstellung effects for the children in their original experiment.
-They found that there was a statistically insignificant negative relationship between the Einstellung effect and intelligence.
+They found that there was a statistically insignificant relationship between the Einstellung effect and intelligence.
 In general, large Einstellung effects were observed for all subject groups regardless of IQ score.
 When Luchins and Luchins looked at the IQ range for children who did and did not demonstrate Einstellung effects, they spanned from 51 to 160 and from 75 to 155 respectively.
 These ranges show a slight negative correlation between intelligence and Einstellung effects.